cbrdev28/rb-contree-server/docs/Runbook.md

 - Client apps would pass the user auth token in the header for each request
   - I made a helper which takes the `request` from Rails and parse the header to find our custom `'Contree-Auth-Token'` one
   - This helper also builds the `context` for our GraphQl schema by passing the `current_user`
+  - Here is the `curl` command I used to test it:
+    - `curl --header "Contree-Auth-Token: token-contree-2" localhost:3000/graphql --request POST`
 - The server would use this to verify the current user is authenticated
   - We can access the `current_user` from the GraphQl context which actually calls our `UserAuthTokenManager` class
   - This manager class is our very fist implementation to keep user session in memory, which is not great and not safe!